 Interchangeable heads are NOT all the same.
-This section of our website walks through the differences and why they matter.
+This section of our website walks through the differences and why those differences truly matter.

 We are not saying that the two-piece welded heads are bad and should not be used because that is not true.
 What is true is that with the cut and weld approach comes a number of questions that must be asked to determine if this approach is right for you: